 By : Germanteacher -Blog, Loanwords, Vocabulary

-Did you ever speak with Germans and wondered what they wanted to tell you by using the words “Handy”, “Boxen” or “Beamer”?
-In this article, we will unearth the truth the meaning of these and more “Denglish” words used in German.
+Did you ever speak with Germans and wondered what they wanted to tell you when they say “Handy”, “Boxen” or “Beamer”?
+If you still did not get any answer to this question, you came to the right place!
+In this article, I will unearth the true meaning of 8 common “Denglish” words used in German.

-The world is subject to globalization and since English is the lingua franca of the globalized world it is not surprising that there are more and more English words in many languages of the globe.
+The world is subject to globalization.
+And since English is the lingua franca of the globalized world, it is not surprising that there are more and more English words being used in many languages of the globe.

 This development does not stop at the borders of German-speaking countries.
 And so “googeln wir” if we look for something online or “wir liken einen Post” on social media.
-Also, we call our newborns baby instead of “das Neugeborene” and go to a meeting and not to a “Treffen”.
+Also, we call our newborns baby instead of the old school version “das Neugeborene” and go to a “Meeting” instead of a “Treffen”.

-Germans, for instance, use “das Handy” (cell phone) to make a phone call.
-Even though there is a “real German” word called “das Mobiltelefon” for it, almost nobody will use it and might look a bit irritated in case you decided using it as it sounds very old-fashioned.
+One of the first Denglish words you most likely meet is “das Handy”.
+In German, we use this word for expressing “cell phone”.
+Even though there is a “real German” noun called “das Mobiltelefon”, almost nobody will use it and might look a bit irritated in case you decided using it as it sounds very old-fashioned.

-When we are studying in school, university or if we want to watch a movie using the overhead projector, we will call this lovely machine “der Beamer” because it “beams” the picture to the wall.
+When we are studying in school, university or if we want to watch a movie using the overhead projector, we will call this lovely machine “der Beamer”.
+Obviously, we think that it “beams” the picture to the wall.
 If this sounds disturbing in your ears or reminds you too much on Star Trek, you could still use the “more German” term “der Tageslichtprojektor” but you should be aware that this could bring you some laughter as nobody uses this word anymore.

 When we want to listen to music we need speakers to do so.
-Germans are practical so they decided to call them “die Boxen”, because they obviously look like boxes.
+Germans are practical so they decided to call speakers “die Boxen”.
+For Germans, this makes sense as they obviously look like boxes.
 However, you can also say “der Lautsprecher” and with this German version, nobody will even laugh at you as it is still quite common.

 In the last years, there is a new phenomenon which arose during the world cups – “das Public Viewing”.
 This “Denglish” term describes the live broadcast in a public area.
 You could also call it “eine öffentliche Direktübertragung” but most likely you will not have to wait for laughter doing so.

 The messenger bag is an invention of the 90ies and was very much in fashion also in Germany.
 The German term is “die Kuriertasche” but as you might expect to read in this article, they also decided to find an English way to call it: “das Body Bag”.
-For Germans this might sound very logic, as the bag fits around your body but unfortunately, they forget that in English, a body bag is a bag a corpse is put in before it is carted off.
+For Germans, this might sound very logical, as the bag fits around your body.
+Unfortunately, they did not consider the fact that in English, a body bag is a bag that we use to put in a corpse before it is carted off.

-After reading all of these “Denglish” or so-called pseudo-Anglicism words, the next time you will listen to a German saying a weird “half-English” word, you should not doubt your skills but better ask, what this expression stands for – because you never know what they made up!
+After reading all of these “Denglish” or so-called pseudo-Anglicism words, you broadened your mind!
+Therefore, the next time you will listen to a German saying a weird “half-English” word, you should not doubt your skills but better ask.
+As we have learned in this article – you never know what they made up!